 Your Budget Is King

 When managing your money, it’s really important that you put a budget into place.
 This will help you get a good overview of your company’s finances and complete financial situation.
 Sure, your money might be king of your company but this budget is the overall ruler of your cash!
 Without it, there is no way you would be able to correctly allocate your funds or spend your money in such a way that wouldn’t bankrupt your company.
-However, if it’s too late and the time has come to file for bankruptcy, make sure to speak with a chapter 7 bankruptcy for expert legal advice and assistance.
+However, if it’s too late and the time has come to file for bankruptcy, make sure to speak with a bankruptcy lawyer for expert legal advice and assistance on chapter 7 bankruptcy.
 A bankruptcy attorney can help you assess your situation and determine if filing for bankruptcy is your best bet.
 If you don’t have a head for finance, there’s nothing too much to worry about.
 Just hand your budget over to your financial department or accountant and they will take care of all your cash management for you.

 Employees Want Your Cash